The Marine Corps Gazette: Since 1916, the Professional Journal of U.S. Marines

-To provide a forum for the exchange of ideas that will advance knowledge, interest and esprit in the Marine Corps.
+To provide a forum for the exchange of ideas on subjects important to the Corps that will advance technical and tactical knowledge, critical thinking, and the values and ethos of the Marine Corps.

 The recognition of the Gazette as the preeminent source for professional debate on the most important issues of the Corps and relevance as an integral source for the Corps' leader development and professional growth.